john-kheir/zeroCI/README.md

 [environment]                       # under this a list of environment variables needed to be exported before running tests.
 ```

-- Add server IP as webhook in Repository's settings.

 #### How to run the server:

-Before running this script this repository should be in this path`/opt/code/github/AhmedHanafy725/zeroCI`.
 ```bash
 bash install/run.sh
 ```